Skip to content

 The NIST Secure Software Development Framework (SSDF), Special Publication 800-218, defines practice PW.8: "Test Executable Code to Identify Vulnerabilities and Verify Compliance with Security Requirements" within the Produce Well-Secured Software category.

 PW.8 tasks include executing security-focused tests, reviewing and analysing results, and remediating identified vulnerabilities before release.
-The framework emphasises that organisations should be able to demonstrate which tests address which security requirements.
+The framework requires that organisations demonstrate which tests address which security requirements.

 ISO/IEC 27001:2022 — Annex A Control 8.29